Esri/calcite-design-system/packages/calcite-components/src/components/modal/readme.md

 # calcite-modal

-For complete usage and implementation guidance for `calcite-modal`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/modal/).
+For comprehensive guidance on using and implementing `calcite-modal`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/modal/).

 <style>
   html {